Improved restriction estimate for hyperbolic surfaces in R3: Introduction

-In \cite{guth2015restriction}, Guth considered the restriction estimate when the surfaces have strictly positive Gaussian curvature.
-The aim of this paper is to generalize Guth's restriction estimate to the case of the quadratic surfaces with strictly negative Gaussian curvature in $\mathbb R^{3}$.
+In \cite{guth2015restriction}, Guth considered the restriction estimate for surfaces with strictly positive Gaussian curvature.
+The aim of this paper is to extend Guth's restriction estimate to the case of quadratic surfaces with strictly negative Gaussian curvature in $\mathbb R^{3}$.
+The following is our main result.